YuanEldaif/PersonalSite2022/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yuan Du is an experienced Data Scientist at Mindoula Health.Inc with 8+ years of professional experience in the academic and Healthcare research setting.
+Yuan Du is an experienced Data Scientist at UnitedHealth Group with 9+ years of professional experience in the academic and Healthcare research setting.
 Her research experience includes Deep learning, applied Statistical Modeling and Machine Learning in Medical research, Healthcare policy, Clinical trials, etc. She is also a PhD candidate in Big Data Analytics.
 Her PhD research is on Energy Based Models, Generative Models, Computer Vision.
 This is her blog that contains topics in Statistics, Data Science and Deep Learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/DemoResume.pdf" "newtab" >}}resumé{{< /staticref >}}.